beejjorgensen/bgc/src/bgc_part_2400_signal.md

     //
     //   signal(signum, SIG_DFL)
     //
-    // when the handler is first called.
+    // when the handler is called.
 So we reset the handler here: signal(SIGINT, sigint_handler);

     (void)signum;   // Get rid of unused variable warning